terminet85/CoreBook_X_Gen8_JCorB_OC/README.md

 ___________________________________________________________________________________

-### November 2021
+### February 2022
 > **Device is now 99% working!**

 **Working:**
 - Wifi and BT Intel
 - Brightness Level from preferencies and menu bar
-- HD Audio (I can't test the right side plug, i assume it work due to lack of reports)
+- HD Audio
 - I2C Trackpad with Gesture
-- Automatic Keyboard backlight (Can't change it like in Linux and Windows with f5)
+- Automatic Keyboard backlight
 - Sleep / Wake with Lid detection
 - Battery Status (No Service Recommended Notification) & AC Adapter detection

 Not working:
 - Brightness keys:
   - No idea in how i can fix.
 Someone has an hint?
 Standard patching method are not working
-  - If you long press f6 and f7 they will work randomly.
+  - If you long press f6 and f7 they will work laggy
-  - Same thing for keyboard backlight, it work but there is no way to change it from keyboard or system.

 Issue:
 - Airdrop: